jnunyez/synchronization/README.md

   status: Normal Status
 ```

-Note that although the operator is no longer installed the time synchronization service is still detecting a gps device and the node is acting as mater node.
-This is of special interest since time synchronization is critical in the case 5G deployment.
-Let's proceed to fully delete the Silicom time synchronization software service:
+Note that although the Operator is no longer installed, the time synchronization service is still detecting a GPS device, and the node is acting as master node.
+This is of special interest since time synchronization is critical in 5G deployments.
+To remove these:

 * Delete the pods associated to the Time Sync service:
 ```console